olinley/oliarchibald/src/index.md

 socialImage: ''

 ---
-Technical and strategy based SEO consultant with 10 years experience.
+Technical, research and strategy focused SEO consultant with 10 years experience.

-I'm available for freelance SEO support, either on a one-off project or retainer basis.
+I'm available for freelance SEO support, either for one-off projects, collaborations or on a retainer basis.